How does this medication work? What will it do for me?

 Allergic reactions: In rare cases, some people may develop a severe allergic reaction to this medication.
 Signs of a severe reaction include a severe rash, swollen face, or difficulty breathing.
 If these occur, get immediate medical attention.

-Antibiotic-related diarrhea: As with other antibiotics, moxifloxacin can cause a severe form of diarrhea associated with the condition pseudomembranous colitis.
-If you develop severe diarrhea while taking this medication, contact your doctor.
+Antibiotic-related diarrhea: As with other antibiotics, moxifloxacin can cause a severe form of diarrhea associated with the condition called pseudomembranous colitis.
+If you develop severe diarrhea while taking this medication, contact your doctor as soon as possible.